Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Introduction

 Characteristics such as crossing time, error, and area distributions are especially important to model in the context of an energy storage problem as they inform choices such as storage device capacity, type, and charge/discharge rate.
-Furthermore, properly modeling the above behaviors influences the effectiveness of the control policy itself.
-Consider optimizing the system, whether through policy search, ADP, or another method, using a wind power model whose crossing times are too short compared to the true wind power production crossing time behavior.
+Furthermore, properly modeling these behaviors influences the effectiveness of the control policy itself.
+Consider optimizing our energy system, whether through policy search, approximate dynamic programming (ADP), or another method, using a wind power model whose crossing times are too short compared to the true wind power production crossing time behavior (as is often the case when modeling wind power with an AR model).
 This will result in control policies that do not account for the possibility that wind will underperform expectations for extended periods of time.
 Thus, in practice, the resulting policy will not be robust as performance will likely suffer in these scenarios.

-We extend the HSMM to model stochastic electricity prices in the real-time market by incorporating the temperature forecast as an explanatory variable and using a daily periodic reference series.
+We extend the HSMM to model stochastic electricity prices in the real-time market by incorporating the temperature forecast as an explanatory variable.
 This produces very realistic sample paths of electricity prices, which can be particularly difficult to replicate given their heavy-tailed behavior and correlation with temperature.

 The energy storage problem is formulated as a discrete time, finite horizon Markov decision process (MDP) in which a control decision must be made at each time step.
 In smaller, low dimensional problems, an optimal policy can be found using vanilla backward dynamic programming to compute value functions for each possible state.
 However, when a realistic system model is considered that incorporates more sophisticated stochastic models, the curses of dimensionality that arise in either the decision space, the state space, or the outcome space make performing a full backward pass computationally intractable.
 Specifically, when using HSMMs for the stochastics, the MDP becomes a partially observable MDP which introduces additional complexity into the problem.
+This motivates the need for an ADP method that will compute solutions efficiently without sacrificing much in terms of performance relative to the optimal solution (otherwise we lose the benefits of using a more sophisticated stochastic model).